-Creating your own title doesn’t mean you have to get HR’s approval to officially change your business cards, but you can certainly change the way you think about your work identity.
-Are you a Bartender, someone who pours cocktails, or a Mixologist, someone who concocts intoxicating potions?
+Creating your own title doesn’t mean you have to get HR’s approval to officially change your business cards, but you can change how you think about your work identity.
+Are you a Bartender, someone who pours cocktails, or a Mixologist who concocts intoxicating potions?

 2. Think about the way your job positively impacts others

-One study discovered hospital cleaning staff who created more meaningful work experiences by recognizing how their roles were critical to healing patients.
-Not only did they make their jobs more engaging, they ultimately created a work unit that functioned better and created better interactions with nurses and other staff.
-Even debt collectors have found success in thinking about their role as “working with people to get debts off their mind” rather than just trying to collect.
+One study discovered hospital cleaning staff created more meaningful work experiences by recognizing how their roles were critical to healing patients.
+Not only did this make their jobs more engaging, they ultimately created a work unit that functioned better and created better interactions with nurses and other staff.
+Even debt collectors have found success in thinking about their role as “working with people to get debts off their mind” rather than just trying to collect money.

 At the University of Michigan, fundraising telemarketers increased donations by over 150% after meeting one of their scholarship recipients in person.
 So try to connect with the people you help and let them tell you what your work means to them.
 If you’re like most people, it will make your work feel more worthwhile.